devlaming/mgreml/README.md

 with P-value = 0.0
 ```

 Estimates are all less than two standard errors away from the true parameters of the structural model.
 Moreover, estimates in `try_mediation.HSq.out` also show that the estimated heritabilities are less than two standard errors removed from the true value (50% for both).
 In addition, based on Wald tests, observe that the estimated effect of *M* on *Y* is significant, the indirect effect of genes on *Y* via *M* is significant, and the direct effect of genes on *Y* is also significant.
-Finally, observe that the likelihood-ratio test (more reliable than the Wald test) also finds the estimated indirect genetic effect on *Y* (i.e., mediated by *M*) to be highly significant.
+Finally, observe that the likelihood-ratio test (more reliable than the Wald test) also finds the estimated indirect genetic effect on *Y* (i.e. mediated by *M*) to be highly significant.

 ### Data formats and management